sheeraja/sheeraja.github.io/_pages/about.md

 ---

 <br>
-I am a Ph.D. student in the [Golisano College of Computing and Information Sciences](https://www.rit.edu/computing/overview) at [the Rochester Institute of Technology](https://www.rit.edu/), where I am advised by [Prof. Daniel Krutz](https://www.rit.edu/computing/directory/dxkvse-daniel-krutz).
+I am a Ph.D. candidate in the [Golisano College of Computing and Information Sciences](https://www.rit.edu/computing/overview) at [the Rochester Institute of Technology](https://www.rit.edu/), where I am advised by [Prof. Daniel Krutz](https://www.rit.edu/computing/directory/dxkvse-daniel-krutz).

 My research interests include reinforcement learning and uncertainty-aware machine learning.
 My dissertation aims to develop uncertainty-aware modules and methodologies that can improve the trustworthiness of machine learning models in everyday life.